Alfresco/docs-alfresco/identity-service/latest/tutorial/sso/index.md

 title: Single Sign On Guide v2 (ACS 7.3+)
 ---

 This documentation describes the configuration required to setup Single Sign On (SSO) capabilities for Alfresco products.
-Single Sign On refers to the ability for users to access Alfresco Share, the Alfresco Digital Workspace, Alfresco Process Services and Alfresco Process Workspace in a single browser session by signing in only once to any of the applications.
+Single Sign On refers to the ability for users to access Alfresco Share, the Alfresco Digital Workspace, and Alfresco Process Services in a single browser session by signing in only once to any of the applications.

 **This guide applies to Alfresco Content Services 7.3 and above.**